boljen/node-digital-ocean-api/README.md

 A thin wrapper for the Digital Ocean API (v2)

-*Work in progress, currently 7/52 methods implemented :(*
+*Work in progress, currently 9/52 methods implemented*

 ## Install